 A giving circle of women philanthropists coming together to impact the lives of girls and women in India

 We are a giving circle of women philanthropists in the United States, who want to invest their time and money behind social and economic development projects to positively impact the lives of girls and women in India.
 We aim to increase awareness around girl and women-oriented AIF programming and build meaningful relationships with professional peers based on these shared values of giving back and female empowerment.

 Why Circle of Hope?

-We believe that human potential is ubiquitous, but the opportunity (especially for girls and women in India) is not equal.
-We will foster a generous environment to build the values of citizenship, advocacy, and justice in service of unlocking women’s potential.
+We believe that human potential is ubiquitous, but the opportunity especially for girls and women in India is not equal.
+We will foster a generous environment to build the values of citizenship, advocacy, and justice in the service of unlocking and bolstering women’s potential.

 How it works

-In the spirit of a giving circle, we will pool our contributions and engage in collective decision-making on the allocation of our investment funds to a project(s).
-We will have a minimum of 25 members.
-This will provide us the benefits of a sizeable investment pool, while also allowing for a close-knit community and efficient management.
-We will rely on the frontline experience and vast infrastructure of AIF to design and execute intervention projects on our behalf.
+In the spirit of a giving circle, we will pool our contributions and engage in collective decision-making on the allocation of our investment funds to AIF’s female empowerment projects.
+With a minimum of 25 members, we will have a sizeable investment pool.
+The circle meets quarterly, with a combination of online and in person gatherings.
+We will rely on the frontline experience and vast infrastructure of AIF to design and execute intervention efforts on our behalf.

 Join us today!

 Interested in joining our Circle?
-Please email us at email@example.com
+Please email your chapter for more details.

-- New England – Farida Kathawalla, Nirmala Garimella and Alankrita Narang
+- Boston CoH Leads: Farida Kathawalla, Nirmala Garimella, and Alankrita Narang